Not Your Usual Suspects: Mid-Major Cities Showing Weakness

 Appendix: Methodology

-• Focus on 100 largest U.S. metropolitan areas by population
+• Geographic scope: 100 largest U.S. metropolitan areas by population

 Algorithm Structure